lgondara/qa_gen/iclr_blogpost_draft (1).md

 ## Introduction

-The gap between a Jupyter notebook and a hospital server is not just a matter of deployment engineering—it's a fundamental difference in objectives.
+The gap between a Jupyter notebook and a hospital server is not just a matter of deployment engineering, it is a fundamental difference in objectives.

 Machine learning researchers are trained to chase the upper bounds of performance metrics.
-We want the highest F1-score, the lowest perplexity, or the best position on the HuggingFace leaderboard.
-But at the British Columbia Cancer Registry (BCCR), where our team processes thousands of pathology reports to track cancer incidence and patient outcomes, we learned that a "perfect" model can still fail to solve the actual problem<d-cite key="gondara2023classifying,gondara2024detecting"></d-cite>.
+We want the highest F1-score, the lowest perplexity, or the best position on a leaderboard.
+But at the British Columbia Cancer Registry (BCCR), where our team processes millions of pathology reports to track cancer incidence and patient outcomes, we learned that a "perfect" model can still fail to solve the actual problem.

-Over four years, we deployed various NLP models—from simple regex patterns to fine-tuned BERT models to large language models—for tasks including tumor reportability classification, cancer relapse detection, and report segmentation.
+Over four years, we deployed various NLP models, from simple regex patterns to fine-tuned BERT models to large language models, for tasks including tumor reportability classification, cancer relapse detection, anatomical site identification, and report segmentation.
 This is the unvarnished reality of what worked, what didn't, and why the gap between research and production is wider than most people think.

 ## The Metric Trap

-In a standard classification task, we define success as maximizing accuracy, F1-score, or Area Under the Curve.
-But in a production registry pipeline, **the cost functions are asymmetric and tied to human labor**, not model metrics.

-Consider our task of reportable tumor identification—determining which pathology reports contain cancers that must be tracked by the registry.
+In a standard machine learning task, we define success as maximizing some metric, such as accuracy, F1-score, or Area Under the Curve.
+But in BCCR’s production registry pipeline, the cost functions are asymmetric and tied to human labor, not model metrics.
+Consider our task of reportable tumor identification, determining which pathology reports contain cancers that must be tracked by the registry.

 **The Academic Goal:** Maximize F1-score by balancing precision and recall.

-**The Reality:** Every "Positive" prediction triggers a manual review by a highly trained tumor registrar.
+**The Reality:** Every "Positive" prediction triggers a manual review by a highly trained tumor registrar, to finalize the cancer cases.
 Every "Negative" is archived.
 If a model has high recall but moderate precision, it floods registrars with false alarms, creating burnout and backlogs.

-We discovered that the metric that actually mattered was **time saved per report**.
-Let me show you the math from our deployment.
-In the manual process, we had 1,000 true positives and 400 false positives, totaling 1,400 reviews at 1 minute each—that's 1,400 minutes of work.
-The NLP tool marks up the sentences explaining why the report is flagged as reportable.
-Thus, a tumor registrar instead of spending 1 minute to read one report may now only need to spend 30 seconds on it.
-With the tool, human experts spend 550 minutes to process 1,400 reports, compared to 1,400 minutes without it.
+We discovered that the metric that actually mattered was time saved per report.
+Let us do the math from our deployment.
+If we had 1,000 true positives, the previous system generated 400 false positives, leading to 1400 mins of manual review at 1 minute each for each pathology report.
+Our new model decreased the false positives to 100, leading to 1100 reports for manual review.
+The direct saving of 300 minutes is not the only positive impact, our new model also marks up the sentences explaining why the report is flagged as reportable.
+Thus, a tumor registrar instead of spending 1 minute to read one report now only need to spend 30 seconds on it.
+With the tool, human experts spend 550 minutes to process 1100 reports, compared to 1400 minutes without it.

-This revealed something counterintuitive: **A model with lower theoretical accuracy that integrates better into the human-in-the-loop process is more valuable than a SOTA model that disrupts the workflow.** The key was not just filtering cases but highlighting evidence—extracting specific sentences that explained the decision, cutting per-report review time in half.
+This revealed something counterintuitive: A model with lower theoretical accuracy that integrates better into the human-in-the-loop process is more valuable than a SOTA model that disrupts the workflow.
+The key was not just filtering cases but highlighting evidence, pointing to specific sentences and words that explained the decision, cutting per-report review time in half.

-A real example from BCCR: discussions between subject matter experts and ML experts led to the creation of an NLP solution that minimizes false positives while keeping false negatives below 2%.
+As a real example from BCCR: discussions between subject matter experts and ML experts led to the creation of an NLP solution that minimizes false positives while keeping false negatives below 2%.
 This shows that strategic alignment of projects is fundamental to realizing business value and achieving desired outcomes.

 The lesson here is simple: don't just optimize for accuracy.
 Optimize for the workflow.
 ML experts measure model success by false negatives, false positives, and area under the ROC curve.
 But to an organization, the success of a solution based on a model is measured by other metrics such as time saved, backlog reduction, or improved data quality.

 ## Do Not Use a Cannon to Kill a Fly

-With all the hype surrounding Generative AI, there's enormous pressure to throw an LLM at every text processing problem. **We found this to be computationally wasteful and often less effective than simpler methods.**
+With all the hype surrounding Generative AI, there's enormous pressure to throw an LLM at every text processing problem.
+We found this to be computationally wasteful and often less effective than simpler methods.

-We advocate for a **pragmatic hybrid architecture**—a waterfall approach where data flows through progressively more sophisticated models.
+We advocate for a pragmatic hybrid architecture, a waterfall approach where data flows through progressively more sophisticated models.
+Especially for tasks that do not require generative AI.

 ```mermaid
 graph TD